Asymptotic Criticality of the Navier-Stokes Regularity Problem: Introduction

 $S$ is said to be $r$-semi-mixed with ratio $\delta$ if the above inequality holds for every $x_0\in\bR^d$.
 (It is straightforward to check that for any $S$, $d$-dimensional $\delta$-sparseness at scale $r$ implies 1D $(\delta)^\frac{1}{d}$-sparseness at scale $r$ around any spatial point $x_0$; however the converse is false, i.e. local-1D sparseness is in general a weaker condition.) \end{definition}

 The main idea in this approach is simple.
 Local-in-time analytic smoothing (in the spatial variables), measured in $L^\infty$, represents a very strong manifestation of the diffusion in the 3D NS system.
-This provides a suitable environment for the application of the harmonic measure majorization principle; shortly, if the regions of the intense fluid activity are `sparse enough', the associated harmonic measure will be `small enough' to prevent any further growth of the $L^\infty$-norm and--in turn--any singularity formation.
+This provides a suitable environment for the application of the harmonic measure majorization principle -- shortly, if the regions of the intense fluid activity are `sparse enough', the associated harmonic measure will be `small enough' to prevent any further growth of the $L^\infty$-norm and -- in turn -- any singularity formation.
+Essentially, it suffices that the scale of sparseness of the super-level sets of the field of interest, cut at a fraction of the $L^\infty$-norm, be dominated by a fraction of the scale of the analyticity radius.

 In what follows, let us denote the positive and the negative parts of the vectorial components of $f$ by $f_i^\pm$, and compute the norm of a vector $v=(a_1, a_2, a_3, \dots, a_d)$ as $|v| = \max_{1 \le i \le d} \{|a_i|\}$.